Ncookiez/snowball-stats/README.md

 npm run comp 1632780910 1635362110
 ```

+Entering only a start time but not an end time is also an option.
+The current time will be used for the end time.

 You can use the link [here](https://www.unixtimestamp.com/) to get Unix timestamps.

 If you encounter any RPC errors, wait 5 minutes before trying again, or change the RPC on `config.js`.